shellyannissa/openGL_samples/readme.md

 - triangle rotating wrt specified ref point and angle of rotation
 - cube with camera and lighting apis
 - rotating table with teapot on top
+- triangle that rotates on the basis of keyboard input
+- a ball that bounces off the walls of the window
+- chessBoard
+- simple circle
+- circle creation and colour changes triggered by mouse buttons
+- a polygon with all the diagonals drawn
+- window changing color based on keyboard input
+- polygon drawn from vertices read from a text file
+- pyramid
+- traingles drawn recursively within itself
+- sierpinski Gasket
+- sierpinski Triangle

 ## Compilation